-Recall the discussion about change request from earlier post , the salient points of which are -
+Recall the discussion about change request from this post , the salient points of which are –

 - A change request may be raised by any stakeholder of the project

 - It must be documented and added into change management / configuration management system

 - Only approved change requests are taken up for implementation

 - A change request may be due to preventive action, corrective action, defect repair or scope change requested by the customer

 - Changes requested by customer may affect project constraints resulting in changes to baselines